 2. Next, line crews fix the lines that bring power to the greatest number of people.

 3. After larger groups of consumers are back on the line, crews fix service lines to individual homes.

-We continually work to improve and maintain our electrical system and occasionally that work involves a planned outage.
+We continually work to improve and maintain our electrical system, and occasionally that work involves a planned outage.
 We always make an effort to contact our members prior to a planned outage, via the contact information in our system or by a lineman knocking on your door.
-When possible, we coordinate these outages or give advance notice to our members that fall into specific categories, whether that be if you have a home-based business, work from home, operate a day-care, etc. Freeborn Mower Electric Cooperative needs to know this information ahead of time, so we can identify your account before a planned outage occurs.
-If you have a home-based business that would be affected by a power outage, please complete this form so we can update your account.
+When possible, we coordinate these outages or give advance notice to our members that fall into specific categories (Livestock, home-based businesses, work from home, in-home daycare, etc).
+Freeborn Mower Electric Cooperative needs to know this information ahead of time, so we can identify your account before a planned outage occurs.

 If you have partial power, this may be an indication of an overload or defective appliance.
 Check your breakers or fuses, as they are safety devices to cut off power to an electrical circuit if it becomes dangerously overloaded or if a short circuit occurs.
 When you find the cause, reset the breaker or replace the fuse.
 It may be necessary to call an electrician.

 Please keep in mind, if we dispatch a line crew to respond to your outage call and find the trouble is with your own electric service, you will be charged for a $75 service call as FMEC is not responsible for problems on the member's side of the meter.

 - Know where the flashlights are kept, as well as extra batteries.
 Keep in mind that candles can be dangerous, so please use caution.

 - Keep important phone numbers handy in case of emergency.

 - Keep supplies on hand such as bottled water, convenience foods, and a battery operated radio.

 - Keep cell phone charged or hard wired phone - cordless phones won't work during power outages. (charge electronics in your vehicle if needed)